-1. Math assessments motivates students to further improve their math skills
+1. Math assessments motivate students to further improve their math skills

 Math assessments determine a student’s weaknesses in math, helping them tackle such weaknesses to turn them into strengths.
-Students will find meaning and confidence in having concrete learning goals, as these assessments give them guidance into what they should learn and improve on.
+Assessments provide students with concrete learning goals, helping them find meaning and confidence as they gain guidance on what to learn and improve.

 2. Teachers use math assessments to help teach the subject better

 3. Math assessments help parents understand their child’s progress in math class